neskk/proxyscanner/README.md

 - ~~jsbeautifier==1.11.0~~ We're using a modified version of [packer.py](https://github.com/beautify-web/js-beautify/blob/master/python/jsbeautifier/unpackers/packer.py)

 ## TODO
-- Find a way to interrupt test-manager right after the database queue is interrupted.
-- Cleanup queries - proxies stuck on testing status + old tests + old and bad proxies.
 - Separate class to handle output of proxylists.
 - Flask Webserver:
     - Configuration to specify hostname and port to run Flask.